This content is also available in: Español

-There’s a popular misconception that pain and suffering is simply a random dollar amount set forth to get rich.
-Although there’s no set formula in Illinois personal injury claims for determining how much you should ask for, there are different methods that your personal injury attorney, the jury, or the insurance company may use to assign a value to your pain and suffering claim.
+There’s a popular misconception that pain and suffering are simply a random dollar amount set forth to get rich.
+Although there’s no set formula in Illinois for personal injury claims for determining how much you should ask for, there are different methods that your personal injury attorney, the jury, or the insurance company may use to assign a value to your pain and suffering claim.

 Since it’s hard to assign a specific value to pain and suffering, a multiplier is used to estimate the value of your claim.
 Depending on the severity of your injuries, a factor between one and five will be assigned, with one being for the least serious injuries and five being for the most severe injuries.
 The factor is then multiplied by the total value of your economic losses.

 For instance, if you suffered a compound fracture in your leg in a car accident.
 If you spent $20,0000 on medical treatment and physical therapy and you lost $2,500 in income as a result, then your total economic losses are $22,500.
-Since you now walk with a permanent limp, let assign a factor of 4 to your injuries.
+Since you now walk with a permanent limp, let's assign a factor of 4 to your injuries.
 You would then calculate your claim for pain and suffering as follows:

 $20,000 in medical expenses + $2,500 in lost income = $22,500 in economic losses.